- be a college sophomore or junior at the time of application

 NYU Endorsement Process

-The University is allowed to submit six nominees for the Udall Undergraduate Scholarship.
-Current sophomores and juniors wishing to apply must first be registered by the Office of Global Awards.
-Then after being registered in the system, the student must submit a completed application by the NYU internal deadline: January 8, 2018 at 5:00 p.m.
+The University is allowed to submit four nominees in each Udall category.
+Current sophomores and juniors wishing to apply must submit a preliminary application by the deadline listed above.